douglascraigschmidt/CS251/assignment4/README.md

 ## Programming Assignment 4

-This assignment builds on assignment #3 (which focused on strong exception safety and the "Rule of 5" methods) by adding support for iterators to your ArrayList implementation.
+This assignment builds on assignment #3 (which focused on exception safety and the "Rule of 5" methods) by adding support for iterators to your ArrayList implementation.
 As always, you have been provided with several source files to start with:

 * `include/ArrayList.h`
 * `include/ArrayListIter.h`